Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-Fig.~\ref{fig:grpSparseSim} shows a simple simulation comparison of the mean squared error (MSE) of the Hybrid-GAMP method (Algorithm \ref{algo:GAMPGrpSparse}) along with group OMP, group LASSO and a simple linear minimum MSE estimator.
+Fig.~\ref{fig:grpSparseSim} shows a simple simulation comparison of the mean squared error (MSE) of the HyGAMP method (Algorithm \ref{algo:GAMPGrpSparse}) along with group OMP, group LASSO, \textb{basic GAMP}, and the simple linear MMSE estimator.
 The simulation used a vector $\xbf$ with $n=100$ groups of size $d=4$ and sparsity fraction of $\rho=0.1$.
 The matrix was i.i.d.\ Gaussian and the observations were with AWGN noise at an SNR of 20 dB\@.
 The number of measurements $m$ was varied from 50 to 200, and the plot shows the MSE for each of the methods.
-The Hybrid-GAMP method was run with 20 iterations.
+The HyGAMP method was run with 20 iterations.
 In group LASSO, at each value of $m$, the algorithm was simulated with several values of the regularization parameter $\gamma$ in \eqref{eq:xhatLasso} and the plot shows the minimum MSE\@.
 In Group-OMP, the algorithm was run with the true value of the number of nonzero coefficients.
-It can be seen that the GAMP method is consistently as good or better than both other methods.
-All code for the simulations can be found in the SourceForge open website \cite{Rangan:GAMP-code}.
+It can be seen that the HyGAMP method is consistently as good or better than both other methods. \textb{Furthermore, HyGAMP is significantly better than basic GAMP, which exploits sparsity but not group sparsity.} All code for the simulations can be found in the GAMPmatlab package \cite{Rangan:GAMP-code}.

-We conclude that, even in the special case of group sparsity with AWGN measurements, the GAMP method is at least comparable in performance and computational complexity to the most competitive algorithms.
-On top of this, GAMP offers a much more general framework that can include more rich modeling in both the output and input.
+We conclude that, for the problem of group-sparse recovery from AWGN-corrupted measurements, the HyGAMP method is at least comparable in performance and computational complexity to the most competitive algorithms.
+On top of this, HyGAMP offers a much more general framework that can include more rich modeling in both the output and input.